Frequently Asked Questions

-- 5th grade: 5 day trip to Williamsburg
+- 5th grade: Five-day trip to Williamsburg in the spring

-- 7th grade: 5 day science excursion to north Florida
+- 7th grade: Five-day science excursion to north Florida in the fall

-- 9th–12th grade: 3 day retreat at the beginning of the school year
+- 9th–12th grade: Three day retreat at the beginning of the school year

-- 9th grade: 5 day marine biology camping trip to the Florida Everglades
+- 9th grade: Five-day biology camping trip to the Florida Everglades in the early spring

-Does Geneva have programs for children with special needs/learning disabilities (ADHD, Asperger Syndrome, etc.)?
+Does Geneva have programs for children with special needs/learning differences?

-Geneva does not currently have programs in place to accommodate children with significant special needs/learning disabilities.
+Geneva does not currently have programs in place to accommodate children with significant special needs/learning differences.
 However, if a child’s condition is mild in nature it may be possible for them to succeed at Geneva.
-Please call our Director of Admission to discuss your child’s individual needs.
+Please contact Candy Houk in the admission department to discuss your child’s individual needs.

 At what age can my child begin attending Geneva?

-Pre-K: Children must be 4 years old by September 1
+K4: Children should be 4 years old by September 1

-Kindergarten: Children must be 5 years old by September 1.
+Kindergarten: Children should be 5 years old by September 1.

 Please note that all students applying to Geneva will be assessed in order to determine their readiness for the grade for which they are applying.
 Please refer to the Apply Now page.